niplav/site/notes.md

 	</ul>
 </li>
 <li>☐ Your policy sneakily redistributes money from poor to rich people</li>
-<li>☐ Your policy only works if every country on earth accepts it at the same time</li>
+<li>☐ Your policy only works if every country on earth adopts it at the same time</li>
 <li>☐ You actually have no idea what failure/success of your policy would look like</li>
 <li>You claim it fixes
 <ul style="list-style: none;">